The Courage to Heal: Reception

 Reception of the book was "polarizing".

 The book was a bestseller in North America and Europe, and has been described as "the bible of the 'survivors' movement".
 Discussing the book in relation to narratives of incest, professors of English Janice Doane and Devon Hodges believe the book's popularity is due to it offering "an enormously enabling fantasy that by the same token refuses a complex analysis of the very means of recovery, writing, that it so confidently touts" and for promising to completely make sense of the reader's lives through the simple process of writing.
 A large number of therapists who used the book lacked training in research and awareness of the confirmation bias failed to appreciate the risks of seeing incest behind any symptom, or even a lack of symptoms and did not consider that other factors besides incest may have caused sexual problems in their clients.

-A 1991 review states that "...reading and completing the exercises [does not] always results in all survivors overcoming all effects of child sexual abuse.
+A 1991 review states that "...reading and completing the exercises [does not] always result in all survivors overcoming all effects of child sexual abuse.
 Rather, survivors who have read the book have reported to me that it was helpful in dealing with the effects of the abuse."
 The book has been praised for being the first book for women to break open the taboo about sexual abuse.
 The book has also been praised for encouraging disclosure of abuse.

 A 1995 review by psychologist and clinician Susan Contratto states that the book was perceived as dangerous by the antifeminist backlash since it legitimized stories of abuse as told by the survivors.